varun2430/ecommerce_scraper/README.md

 # ecommerce_scraper
-python scripts to scrape popular ecommerce websites.
+python program to scrape popular ecommerce websites using selenium and beautifulsoup4.